 Jack Freda has been a Macroinvertebrate Ecologist with MBI since early 2013.
 He is a certified Level 3 macroinvertebrate biologist, and conducts multiple macroinvertebrate surveys.
 He also assists and conducts training in field sampling, sample processing, and laboratory identification procedures and techniques.
 He is responsible for various technical report writing and editing tasks encompassing the range of biological, chemical, and physical habitat survey assessments conducted by MBI.
 He recently retired from the Ohio EPA with 38 years of experience specializing in macroinvertebrate sample collection and identification, and analysis of data from streams and rivers in Ohio and the Midwest.
 He assisted with the development of the Ohio EPA Invertebrate Community Index (ICI), and the VAP Program Level 3 macroinvertebrate training.
 He received a B.S. in Fisheries Management from Ohio State University.

-Pete Precario has been the Executive Director of MBI since 2007.
-He is responsible for the overall management of the organization and for the development of MBI policies, procedures, and operations.
-He is an environmental attorney, and worked at the Ohio EPA as Chief of the Litigation Development Section.
+Pete Precario was the Executive Director of MBI from 2007 through August of 2022.
+He was also an environmental attorney until January of 2022, and previously worked at the Ohio EPA as Chief of the Litigation Development Section.
 In that position he was responsible for Ohio EPA case management and for the development of many OEPA regulations.
-He has practiced law in Columbus, Ohio and has principally practiced environmental law involving matters across the State of Ohio.
+He practiced law in Columbus, Ohio, principally environmental law involving matters across the State of Ohio.
 He was appointed by Governor Celeste to serve on the Environment Board of Review (now called the Environmental Review Appeals Commission) and served as Chairman.
 He has been involved in a number of commissions and advisory boards relating to OEPA management and the development of regulations and standards.
-He received a B.A. from the Ohio State University and a JD from the Moritz College of Law, The Ohio State University.
+Pete received a B.A. from the Ohio State University and a JD from the Moritz College of Law, The Ohio State University.

 Edward T. Rankin has been an Aquatic Ecologist with MBI since 2012, having worked on MBI projects since 2003.
 He is currently involved in developing an Integrated Priority System for addressing multiple point and nonpoint source impacts for the Metropolitan Sewer District of Greater Cincinnati (MSDGC).
 Other current research includes: the effects of stressors on aquatic life in rivers, streams and watersheds; training on stream habitat assessment methods; development and application of biological criteria; and, derivation of biocriteria-based stressor targets and criteria for aquatic life.
 He was most recently a Senior Research Associate at the Voinovich School for Leadership and Public Affairs at Ohio University (OU).
 This followed 19 years as an Environmental Scientist at the Ohio EPA working on developing biological criteria, the Qualitative Habitat Evaluation Index, and other water assessment methods.
 Past projects include an EPA STAR grant on watershed classification and stressor identification and serving on the National Academy of Sciences and EPA Science Advisory Boards.
 While at OU he collaborated on numerous MBI projects including an examination of the sensitivity of Unionid mussels to ammonia and other stressors, studies on coal mining impaired watersheds in southeast Ohio and research on data from US EPA’s National Rivers and Stream surveys.
 He received a B.S. in Biology from St. Bonaventure University, and an M.S. in Zoology from The Ohio State University.

 Matt Sarver has been with MBI since 2013 and is currently employed as a Fish Ecologist and Field Crew Leader.
 He began with MBI as a Field Technician on the National Rivers and Streams Assessment and was promoted to Assistant Crew Leader on multiple projects in 2014.
 His current research includes conducting biological surveys in rivers and streams for the purpose of water quality assessment across the Midwest.
 His main interest includes fish assemblages in lotic systems and their correlation with water quality.
 Prior to employment at MBI, Matt worked as an intern with the Ohio Environmental Protection Agency at their Groveport Field office.
-He graduated with a Bachelor’s of Science in Zoology from the Ohio State University and is a Level 3 Qualified Data Collector for Stream Habitat Assessment - QHEI and Fish Community Biology in the state of Ohio.
+Matt received a B.S. in Zoology from the Ohio State University, and an M.S. in Land Resources and Environmental Sciences from Montana State University.
+He is a Level 3 Qualified Data Collector and Trainer for Stream Habitat Assessment - QHEI and Fish Community Biology in the state of Ohio.

-Chris O. Yoder has been the Research Director of MBI since 2001.
+Chris O. Yoder has been the Research Director of MBI since 2001 with 46 years of professional work experience.
 He is involved in the development and application of biological assessments and biological criteria, including the development of methods for rivers and streams, wetlands, and lakes.
 He is presently involved in numerous projects that employ monitoring and assessment, environmental indicators, and biological assessment.
-He has conducted reviews of 24 state and 3 federal bioassessment programs and has advised EPA, states, municipalities, and watershed organizations about the development and implementation of biological criteria and tiered aquatic life uses (TALU).
-He was most recently a senior research associate at Ohio University’s Voinovich Center for Leadership and Public Affairs (2001-2006) and prior to that Manager of the Ecological Assessment Section at Ohio EPA (1989 – 2001) and supervisor and staff member since 1976.
-His 42 years of experience includes service on national, regional, and state working groups and committees dealing with monitoring and assessment, biological criteria, environmental indicators, temperature criteria, and water quality standards (WQS).
-He received a B.S. in Natural Resources from The Ohio State University, and a M.A. in Zoology from DePauw University.
+He has conducted reviews of 27 state and 3 federal bioassessment programs and has advised EPA, states, municipalities, and watershed organizations about the development and implementation of biological criteria and water quality standards.
+He was formerly a senior research associate at the Ohio University Voinovich School for Leadership and Public Affairs (2000-7) and Manager of the Ecological Assessment Section at Ohio EPA (1976-2000).
+He is a lead instructor for the Qualified Data Collector training as part of the Ohio Credible Data program, serves on a U.S. EPA working group for biocriteria and bioassessments, and served on a National Research Council committee (2001) and a General Accounting Office panel (2012) concerning the role of science in TMDLs.
+He has authored more than 70 technical publications and more than 300 oral presentations.
+Current research includes biological and water quality assessment, water quality standards (WQS), Clean Water Act (CWA) policies, and assisting state, and non-governmental programs to improve their understanding and use of WQS and monitoring information.
+He received a B.S. in Natural Resources from The Ohio State University in 1973, and a M.A. in Zoology from DePauw University in 1976.